 Comment from the secretariat: This organization reached out to us via email.
+Recommendation for the fee: Fee Group 4 - 25 USD

 The following organisations have applied for membership since the latest Executive Committee meeting in June 2019, and have been verified by the ISCA Secretariat but at the time of writing not yet endorsed for adoption by the Executive Committee.